 And Suwarrow was lovely.
 We ended up staying for two nights there, again anchored, hopefully not destroying coral, and going ashore, or to snorkel with the sharks and manta rays with the leaking Zodiac.

 But as a group of passengers we really bonded.
-We shared gin and tonics at sunset, jokes about the sharks which swarmed around Discovery, and the cooking duties.
-The meals were inventive, washed down with some good New Zealand wines.And perhaps most importantly, in front of one of the most remote and isolated islands in the world, we all agreed that good manners, love for the environment and old fashioned kindness towards each other, made the ghastly times with which we had to deal on the SV Discovery less difficult.
+We shared gin and tonics at sunset, jokes about the sharks which swarmed around the boat and the cooking duties.
+The meals were inventive, washed down with some good New Zealand wines.And perhaps most importantly, in front of one of the most remote and isolated islands in the world, we all agreed that good manners, love for the environment and old fashioned kindness towards each other, made the ghastly times with which we had to deal on the "rust bucket" less difficult.

-The sharks circled the Discovery waiting for scraps...
+The sharks circled the boat waiting for scraps...